Frequently Asked Questions

 How diverse is The Village School?

-Our community values diversity and believes that learning is better in a diverse environment.
-As a community our goal is to continually improve our diversity across the following through-lines: race, socioeconomics, gender, age, religion, politics, and school background.
+Our community values diversity and believes that learning is better when we bring together a wide range of perspectives and lived experiences.
+We are proud that approximately 20% of our 2025-26 cohort of learners comes from multicultural backgrounds, and we recognize this as both a strength to celebrate and a foundation to build upon.
+As a community, our goal is to continually grow and improve our diversity across the following through-lines: race, socioeconomics, gender, age, religion, politics, and school background.

 Will my kids be on their computers all day?